Scientific Name

 Echeveria subcorymbosa 'Lau 30' is a small succulent that forms compact, short-stemmed rosettes of glaucous, bluish-grey leaves with reddish margins and often red-flecked on the lower surface.
 The brown stem can grow up to 2 inches (5 cm) tall, while the rosettes are usually about 1.2 inches (3 cm) in diameter.
 The leaves are ascending or upcurved, spoon-shaped, ending in a sharp point.

-The flowers are egg-shaped, reddish-orange in the lower portion, yellow in the upper part, and can reach about 0.6 inches (1.5 cm) in length and 0.3 inches (0.8 cm) in diameter.
-They appear on stalks with few bracts in summer.
+The egg-shaped flowers are reddish-orange in the lower portion and yellow in the upper part.
+They can reach about 0.6 inches (1.5 cm) in length and 0.3 inches (0.8 cm) in diameter.
+In summer, the flowers appear on stalks with few bracts.
 The flower stalks can grow up to 4.4 inches (11 cm) long.

 How to Grow and Care for Echeveria subcorymbosa 'Lau 30'